Allied Powers (professional wrestling)

 The Allied Powers was a professional wrestling tag team in the World Wrestling Federation who consisted of Lex Luger and "The British Bulldog" Davey Boy Smith for eight months in 1995.
 Their name is a reference to the close friendship between the United States and the United Kingdom, as well as their alliance in World War II.
 At the time, both men portrayed themselves as patriotic symbols of their countries.

 History

 Starting up

 The tag team of Lex Luger and Davey Boy Smith was formed on January 2, 1995, edition of Monday Night Raw when they defeated the team of Bam Bam Bigelow and Tatanka during Luger's feud with Ted DiBiase's Million Dollar Corporation.
 They also had a series of matches at house shows that month against Bigelow and King Kong Bundy.
 The following month, Luger was wrestling Bundy when Tatanka interfered; Smith came to the ring to help Luger.
 The team was later dubbed Allied Powers bringing the United States and the United Kingdom together.
-Smith had also been a tag team partner and ally of Luger's real-life friend Sting in World Championship Wrestling during 1993.